 - First Lego League (FLL), Grades 5–8

-- First Tech Challenge (FTC), a competition for business-engineering teams building robots of about the two foot square size, with simpler challenges.
+- First Tech Challenge (FTC), a competition for business-engineering teams building robots of about the two-foot square size, with simpler challenges.
 Grades 8–12.

 - First Robotics Competition (FRC), a competition for business-engineering teams building robots the size of humans, with difficult and complicated challenges.
 Grades 9–12.

 Camas School District students from fifth grade to twelfth grade participate in Science Olympiad.
-Students in elementary school participate in a five week long club that prepares them for local and/or regional competition.
+Students in elementary school participate in a five-week-long club that prepares them for local and/or regional competition.

 Middle school students participate in club activities in district middle schools.
-Eighth grade students who are willing to commit to a longer season are often invited to participate in high school competitions.
+Eighth-grade students who are willing to commit to a longer season are often invited to participate in high school competitions.

 Camas High School Science Olympiad teams regularly compete in national and international competitions.

-At Camas High School, students can select from a wide range of computer science and coding classes, including an Introduction to Coding course, which teaches students basic skills in Python, Java, and RobotC; Advanced Placement Computer Science; and a variety of programming opportunities throughout or Robotics curriculum.
+At Camas High School, students can select from a wide range of computer science and coding classes, including an Introduction to Coding course, which teaches students basic skills in Python, Java, and RobotC; Advanced Placement Computer Science; and a variety of programming opportunities throughout our Robotics curriculum.

-Hayes Freedom High School students can choose from technology offerings that include Programming for Robotics, and Scratch.
+Hayes Freedom High School students can choose from technology offerings that include Programming for Robotics, Python, and Scratch.